learn-co-curriculum/dsc-derivatives-intro-lab/README.md

-### We do: Building more plots
+### Building more plots

-Ok, now that we have written a Python function that allows us to plot our list of terms, we can write a function called `tangent_line` that outputs the necessary terms to plot the or slope for the function between initial $x$ and $x$ plus $\Delta x$.
+Ok, now that we have written a Python function that allows us to plot our list of terms, we can write a function called `tangent_line` that outputs the necessary terms to plot the slope of the function between initial $x$ and $x$ plus $\Delta x$.
 We'll walk you through this one.

 ```python